-Well-kept brightwork looks great on any boat and needn’t be time consuming to maintain, providing it’s given small doses of regular attention.
-On the other hand, if deficiencies in the system are left to develop, decay will accelerate rapidly.
+Well-kept varnishwork looks great on any boat and needn’t be time consuming to maintain, providing it’s given small doses of regular attention.
+On the other hand, if deficiencies in the system are left to develop, decay will accelerate rapidly and your gleaming varnish will soon look shabby and unloved.

 The biggest problem is that once water is starts to penetrate the system it breaks down quickly.
 Therefore a monthly inspection for chips, dings and cracks will pay dividends.